Jane Wrightson

-Jane Theresa Wrightson (born 2 January 1958) is New Zealand's Retirement Commissioner.
-She was previously New Zealand's eighth Chief Censor, and first woman Chief Censor, from 1991 to 1993, when Films, Videos, and Publications Act became law.
+Jane Theresa Wrightson (born 2 January 1958) is a New Zealand public sector executive.
+Since 2020 she has served as Retirement Commissioner.
+She was previously New Zealand's Chief Censor from 1991 to 1993, the chief executive of the Broadcasting Standards Authority from 2003 to 2007 and the chief executive of NZ On Air from 2007 to 2020.

 Early life and family

 Wrightson was born in Hastings on 2 January 1958, the daughter of Pearl Wrightson (née French) and Trevor Wrightson.
 She was educated at Hastings Girls' High School from 1971 to 1975, before going on to university.
 She completed a Bachelor of Arts in English at Victoria University of Wellington in 1979, a Diploma in Business Administration at Massey University in 1985, and a Master of Business Administration with Distinction at Massey in 1994.

 Career

 Early career

 Wrightson worked for a decade for TVNZ, including in the programming department, and was head of commissioned programmes from 1989 to 1991.

 Chief Censor

 Between 1991 and 1994, Wrightson served as Chief Film Censor.
 Wrightson wrote in 1992 that her “strong will has been a blessing and a curse to me.
 The strength is needed as a film censor – there are so many individuals and groups pulling in so many different directions that after absorbing all the approaches one simply has to go with instincts, consultation and a healthy dollop of common sense.”

 In 1992, Wrightson banned Henry: Portrait of a Serial Killer, calling it a “stalk and slash” movie too violent for New Zealand screens.
 This was the first mainstream film to be banned from exhibition at the Wellington Film Festival, whose director called her too conservative.
 The film was later passed, with cuts, on video by the Video Recordings Authority.
 Earlier that year, she passed, as R18, the Australian tantric sex film Sacred Sex which was appealed unsuccessfully to the Film and Video Board of Review by the Society for the Promotion of Community Standards who viewed her classification as too liberal.